 Chase Ink Business Cash at Office Supply Stores

 The Chase Ink Business Cash earns 5% cash back at office supply stores.
 If you have another card that earns Ultimate Rewards points like the Chase Sapphire Preferred or Reserve, you can convert the cash back to Ultimate Rewards points instead.
 If you frequently buy restaurant gift cards, you can do so at an office supply store to leverage the earnings of the Chase Ink Business Cash.

 American Express Gold Gard at Supermarkets

-The American Express Gold Card earns 4x points per dollar spent at US supermarkets.
+The American Express Gold Card earns 4x points per dollar spent at US supermarkets (up to $25,000 in purchases per calendar year, then 1x).
 As a lot of supermarkets sell gift cards for many different merchants, using the Amex Gold Card.
 While the card is really well rounded for purchases at restaurants and US supermarkets, there are many other options.
 Here is my full list of cards to use at supermarkets and grocery stores.

 Any Ultimate Rewards Earning Card for Restaurant.com

 If you use restaurant gift certificates from Restaurant.com, you’ll want to be sure to purchase them through the Chase Ultimate Rewards shopping portal.
 The portal can only be accessed by those who have Ultimate Rewards earning cards, like the Chase Sapphire Reserve, the Chase Sapphire Preferred, or the Chase Ink Business Preferred.
 You’ll earn a whopping 20x points per dollar spent at Restaurant.com, which is a fantastic return on your spend.
 Keep in mind that Restaurant.com only partners with a limited number of restaurants and there are often terms and conditions associated with the certificates, so there may be a few additional hoops you have to jump through to leverage this.